Air Conditioner working:

 • Cell phone "Hotspot" mode: This is your cheapest option if you don't want to pay for internet services.
 Most likely, you already have a cell phone service, along with a smartphone.
 All smartphones have a "hotspot" mode, where you turn your phone into a wifi modem/router.
 Once you turn "hotspot" mode on, give your wifi hotspot a network name and assign a password, it starts appearing as a "wifi" network router.
 Now you can open your laptop, and connect using wifi to this "hotspot" network, and browse internet on your laptop.
 Of course, internet speeds are dependent on what speeds your data plan supports.
 Speeds are at least 25Mbps with any big cell phone provider in USA.

 • INDIA: In India, with companies like Airtel and Jio, you can buy phone plans for $5/month which gives 75 GB data for a month with speeds of 25Mbps+.
 This is good enough speed to do your office work.
 You can also buy additional 50 GB data chunks for about $2-$3.
 When traveling to India, I buy a SIM card with unlimited talk, text and 150 GB of data for about $10/month.
 Plan rolls over from month to month and you pay for a month at a time, so you can cancel it anytime.
 Once you are done, just discard the SIM card.
 Even though plans say 2GB/day for 30 days, there's no daily limit.
 You are allowed to use 2GB*30=60GB within a month anyway you wish.
 Once you run over your 60GB limit, you have to recharge an extra 50GB or 100GB depending on your need.
-Don't go for wired internet connections in India, as they cost more, and don't provide much benefit for 99% of the consumers.
+Don't go for wired internet connections in India, as they cost more, and don't provide much benefit for 99% of the consumers, especially if you there temporarily for a few months only.

 What are the different available options of ISPs?